-Hannah Adams (1755-1831) Historian and the first professional woman writer in the United States, publishing A Summary History of New England in 1799.
+Hannah Adams (1755-1831) - Historian and the first professional woman writer in the United States, published A Summary History of New England in 1799.

-Dona Gertrudis “La Tules” Barcelo (1800-1852) – A saloon owner and master gambler in the Territory of New Mexico at the time of the Mexican-American War.
+Dona Gertrudis “La Tules” Barcelo (1800-1852) – A saloon owner and master gambler in the Territory of New Mexico during the Mexican-American War.
 She amassed a small fortune by capitalizing on the flow of American and Mexican traders involved with the Santa Fe Trail.
-See full article HERE.

-Martha McFarlane McGee Bell (1735-1829) – Became a heroine in the American Revolution after an encounter with General Cornwallis and the British Army and collected valuable information for the American cause.
+Martha McFarlane McGee Bell (1735-1829) – Became a heroine in the American Revolution after encountering General Cornwallis and the British Army and collecting valuable information for the American cause.

-Sarah Bernhardt (1844-1923) – A French actress, Bernhardt made her way to the United States and was so popular, she was soon dubbed “The Divine Sarah”.
+Sarah Bernhardt (1844-1923) – A French actress, Bernhardt made her way to the United States and was so popular; that she was soon dubbed “The Divine Sarah.”

-Mary McLeod Bethune (1875-1955) The daughter of former slaves, Mary became a writer, educator, a champion of humanitarian causes, and an advocate of civil rights and education for Blacks.
+Mary McLeod Bethune (1875-1955) The daughter of former slaves, Mary became a writer, educator, champion of humanitarian causes, and advocated for Blacks’ civil rights and education.

-Amelia Bloomer (1818-1894) Social reformer, suffragist, and publisher of the temperance paper The Lily, she was ridiculed by nineteenth century men for the liberated “pants” outfits she popularized.
+Amelia Bloomer (1818-1894) Social reformer, suffragist, and publisher of the temperance paper The Lily, she was ridiculed by 19th-century men for the liberated “pants” outfits she popularized.

-Margaret Heffernan Borland (1824-1873) – A Texas Rancher, Borland owned a herd of more than 10,000 cattle in 1873.
+Margaret Heffernan Borland (1824-1873) – A Texas Rancher, Borland owned more than 10,000 cattle in 1873.
 She was said to be the only woman known to have led a cattle drive during the days of the Old West.

-Anne Bonny – Lady Pirate (1700?-1782?) – A female pirate, Bonny was born in County Cork, Ireland.
-Anne fell in love with a handsome young sailor, ran away to the West Indies with him.
-Leaving her husband, Anne sailed on Captain “Calico Jack” Rackham’s ship, where she gained fame as a bloodthirsty pirate.
-Captured, she was tried and convicted of piracy, but there are no records indicating she was ever hanged.
-See Article HERE.
+Anne Bonny – Lady Pirate (1700?-1782?) – A female pirate, Bonny fell in love with a handsome young sailor and ran away to the West Indies with him.
+She sailed on Captain “Calico Jack” Rackham’s ship, gaining fame as a bloodthirsty pirate.

-Eilley Orrum Bowers (1827–1903) – Known as the “Queen of the Comstock” and the “Washoe Seeress,” Bowers is remembered as one of the most important women in the development of Utah.
+Eilley Orrum Bowers (1827–1903) – Known as the “Queen of the Comstock” and the “Washoe Seeress,” Bowers is remembered as one of the most influential women in the development of Utah.

 Sarah Breedlove (1867-1919) – See Madam C.J.
 Walker

 Margaret “Molly” Tobin Brown (1867-1932) – Better known as “The Unsinkable Molly Brown,” Molly survived the sinking of the Titanic.
-But before this disaster she was involved in women’s rights, helping to establish the Colorado chapter of the National American Women’s Suffrage Association.
-See Article HERE.
+But before this disaster, she was involved in women’s rights, helping establish the Colorado chapter of the National American Women’s Suffrage Association.

-Laura Bullion, aka: Della Rose, Rose of the Wild Bunch (1876?-1961) – Bullion was a “member” of outlaw Butch Cassidy’s Wild Bunch.
-See Article HERE.
+Laura Bullion, aka Della Rose, Rose of the Wild Bunch (1876?-1961) – Bullion was a “member” of outlaw Butch Cassidy’s Wild Bunch.